NVSL/QuadClass-Resources/Kunal-TODO.md

 ## Due April 10th

-6. Collect all the data sheets for quadparts_prebuilt.lbr.
-Put them in the resources repo in `Datasheets`
+6. Collect all the data sheets of parts used in the FCB.
+Put them in the resources repo in `Datasheets` if they aren't there already.
+Note that naming convention:  <descriptive name>-<original datasheet name>.pdf

 ## Due May 8th